codewithhades/spring-boot-basic-setup/README.md

 You have 3 different ways of starting your Spring Boot application
 - Simply run your main method located at [SpringBootBasicSetupApp.java](src/main/java/com/codewithhades/springboot/basicsetup/SpringBootBasicSetupApp.java) from your IDE
-- Use Maven to package the JAR and run it with Java from a console
+- Use Maven to package the JAR (and run the test), and then run the JAR with Java from a console
   ````bash
   mvn clean package
   java -jar target/basic-setup.jar